-H. James Towey is in his fifth year as president of Ave Maria University.
+H. James Towey is in his sixth year as president of Ave Maria University.

 His career has included previous service as a college president, senior advisor to the President of the United States, key aide to a Congressional leader, member of the cabinet of Florida’s governor, founder of a national non-profit organization, and legal counsel to Blessed Mother Teresa of Calcutta.
 His return to his home state of Florida and the assumption of his duties as president and chief executive officer of Ave Maria University climax a remarkable professional journey.

 During his tenure as Ave Maria University’s second president, Mr. Towey has ushered in record enrollment, over $40 million in fundraising, 19 new majors, and also transitioned the institution toward annual surpluses.
 His frequent media appearances include The New York Times, Wall Street Journal, the PBS News Hour and Fox News’ Fox and Friends, and have raised the national profile of the University.

 Mr. Towey began his career in academia in 2006 as president of Saint Vincent College in Latrobe, Pennsylvania.
 During his four years the college set records for enrollment and fundraising and moved into the first-tier of national liberal arts colleges in the annual U.S. News and World Report rankings.
 Previously Mr. Towey lectured at some of America’s most prestigious institutions of higher learning, including Harvard, Yale, Princeton, Dartmouth, Notre Dame, Duke and Davidson.